vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 ![Gradual Exiting with status](../../doc/images/US_verify_status_gradual_exiting.png)

+#### Gradual Exiting after fixed date time
-We can also program the stop request at a fixed time with this system.<br/>
+We can also program the **stop** request after a **fixed time** with this system.<br/>
-We indicate as a parameter the date and time to change the value of the status to STOP.<br/>
+We indicate as a parameter the date and time to change the value of the status to STOP, e.g: 2024-07-31_14h30m45s.<br/>
 By a JMeter script that runs in addition to the current shot.

 The script is launched, we calculate the number of milliseconds before the indicated date of requested stop.<br/>
 The vuser is put on hold for the calculated duration.<br/>
-Then the "status.csv" file in the STS is deleted to put the STOP value which will allow the 2nd JMeter script that is already running to recover the "STOP" value and to stop properly on all the JMeter injectors or the JMeter alone.
+Then the "status.csv" file in the STS is deleted to put the STOP value which will allow the 2nd JMeter script that is already running to read the status value, if status == "STOP" value and to stop properly on all the JMeter injectors or the JMeter alone.

 ![Stop at fixed time](../../doc/images/US_stop_fixed_time_status.png)